Recognize the Signs of Ovulation With At-Home Predictor Kits

 Some Benefit More Than Others From Ovulation Kits

 While individuals with regular cycles can benefit from more closely tracking monthly patterns of their LH surge, over-the-counter ovulation predictor kits can be especially helpful for those with irregular cycles.
+However, if your periods are irregular due to PCOS, ovulation tests are unlikely to help, because women with PCOS can already have high LH levels.

 Drawbacks to Testing